Promised Land (Joe Smooth song): Background and release

 As a self-taught musician and starting creating original music at the age of 12, Joe Smooth grew up listening to Gene Kelly, Fred Astaire and musical shows.
 After his mother bought a piano, he would spend many hours a day on the piano, figuring out how to play songs.
 In high school, he got into deejaying at parties in the street and events in the neighborhoods, and ended up in an alternative rock club in Chicago, Smart Bar.
 Smooth was given the job as a DJ as their former DJ moved and took his name Smooth because some of the bartenders in the bar said: "Joe mixes it so smoothly."
 He got the idea for "Promised Land" while he was on tour in Europe with Farley "Jackmaster" Funk.
 He saw how well house music was received in Europe and wrote "Promised Land" with inspiration from classic Motown songs.
 He was determined to write a classic song with the same type of spirit, what inspired him to make the song.
-To create it, he used a Roland 707 and 727 and Sonic Mirage, Jupiter 106.
+To create it, he used a Roland TR-707, TR-727, Ensoniq Mirage and Juno 106.

 He told in an interview, "Then from that it was like, okay, we need some words to capture the feeling of this music.
 And so that's why I sat down and wrote the lyrics to 'Promised Land'."
 Smooth originally used his own vocals but at the time he did so much in the background and wanted somebody else to be the lead.
 So he had Anthony Thomas, whom he had worked with earlier on a track called "Going Down", doing the vocals with Don Connolly performing the more high end, falsetto vocals.
 Smooth gained international acclaim with the release of the track and it became a big club-hit.
 It spoke of how humans, as brothers and sisters, should unite in love and thrive in paradise.
 It was big also in South Africa to the point when Nelson Mandela was released from prison.
 Smooth was contacted by Mandela's people and CNN about creating a new song to play during his release, which resulted in "They Want to Be Free".

 He told in 2025, "'Promised Land' is a song of hope, love, peace.
 And I think that resounded with the people of Africa.
 For me, it's a song for the people.
 It makes me proud that the song has stood the test of time.
 It has transitioned, you know, over these 40 years and that it has found a place as a house anthem."